fuxs/aepctl/doc/output.md

 Record Schema      1.22.3
 ```

-This long form with dedicated output flag is not necessary:
+The long form with dedicated output flag is not necessary:

 ```terminal
 aepctl get behaviors -o table